-Tinkergarten is currently offered in seasonal courses, which are delivered in 6, 8, or 10-week series.
-Each season, we create a unique progression of lessons that support specific outcomes for children.
+Tinkergarten offers year-long programming delivered in 11-week series.
+Each series, we create a unique progression of lessons that support specific outcomes for children.

-Our classes are offered in mixed-age groupings, which both meet the needs expressed by families, and, from our perspective, deliver a richer educational experience.
+Our classes are offered in mixed-age groupings (2-5 years and 5-8 years), which both meet the needs expressed by families, and, from our perspective, deliver a richer educational experience.

 Tinkergarten activities are open-ended, child-led, and designed within a universal framework to offer both access and potential benefit to children across a range of ages and developmental needs.